nethesis/nethvoice-report/ui/src/doc-inline/en/graphs_hour_9_line_null.md

 # Hourly Distribution Null Calls

-*Hourly Distribution Null Calls* for the selected queues in the set working hours.
+*Hourly Distribution Null Calls* for the selected queues during configured working hours.

-The line graph shows the total number of queued calls e closed by the caller before the minimum wait set in the queues selected during working hours.
+The line graph shows the total number of queued calls closed by the caller before the minimum wait time

 If no queue has been selected, no data will be shown.

 The chart can contain a maximum of 8 sections.
-Tails exceeding this number will be displayed in `Others` section.
+Queues exceeding this number will be displayed in `Others` section.

 If present, click the `View details` button to view